Mark McClafferty: Film and Television career

 In 1973, Mark traveled West to soon join the ABC network, first as manager and then as Director of Program Research.
 In three years, Mark moved into his first creative job in the motion picture and television industry at Paramount Pictures, working as Director of Creative Affairs for Miller/Milkus/Boyett Productions.
 During his work at Paramount, Mark developed new programs and supervised ongoing hit shows such as Happy Days, Mork & Mindy, Laverne and Shirley, Angie and Bosom Buddies, Tom Hanks first venture in Hollywood.

 Moving back to ABC as a program executive, Mark was promoted to Director of Dramatic Programming for the network.
-Mark and his staff were responsible for supervising such shows as: Hart to Hart, Dynasty, Fantasy Island, Hotel, Hardcastle & McCormick and The Greatest American Hero.
+Mark and his staff were responsible for supervising such shows as: Hart to Hart, Dynasty, Fantasy Island, Hotel, Hardcastle and McCormick and The Greatest American Hero.
 It was during this period, that Mark met producer Glen A. Larson and joined him at 20th Century Fox as the company's Executive Vice President and Producer.
 The company had five TV's programs on the air, including The Fall Guy, Cover Up, and Magnum, P.I. and Trauma Center.

 Mark was then recruited by Eddie Murphy to return to Paramount Pictures to join Eddie Murphy Television Productions as its president.
 He served in this position for seven years.
 Under his direction the company sold eight network shows, including CBS's The Royal Family, starring Redd Foxx and Della Reese, which Mark executive produced and wrote for; What's Alan Watching?, which the television critics picked as the best Comedy Special of 1991.
 Mark also produced the Best of Eddie Murphy Saturday Night Live Video and the movie, The Kid Who Loved Christmas which starred Cicely Tyson, Charlie Murphy, Vanessa L. Williams, Ray Parker Jr., Ester Rolle and Sammy Davis Jr. in his last movie.